-That doesn't mean that, in considering what is fair and reasonable, I will only consider Options' actions with these documents in mind.
-The reviews, Dear CEO letter and guidance, gave non-exhaustive examples of good industry practice.
+That doesn't mean that in considering what is fair and reasonable, I will only consider Options' actions with these documents in mind.
+The reviews, Dear CEO letter and guidance gave non-exhaustive examples of good industry practice.
 They did not say the suggestions given were the limit of what a SIPP operator should do.
 As the annex to the Dear CEO letter notes, what should be done to meet regulatory obligations will depend on the circumstances.

-To be clear, I do not say the Principles or the publications obliged Options to ensure the pension transfer was suitable for Mr C. It is accepted Options was not required to give advice to Mr C, and could not give advice.
+To be clear, I do not say the Principles or the publications obliged Options to ensure the pension transfer was suitable for Ms B. It is accepted Options was not required to give advice to her and could not give her advice.
 And I accept the publications do not alter the meaning of, or the scope of, the Principles.
 But they are evidence of what I consider to have been good industry practice at the relevant time, which would bring about the outcomes envisaged by the Principles.
+I should also add that I have not based my decision, as Options has suggested, on the performance of Ms B's investment.